philsnook/codeflex/README.md

                 return;
             }
             console.log("The method completed execution and returned the result:");
-            console.log(result);// The result should be: 'Hello, Phil.'
+            console.log(result);// The result should be: 'Hello, Phil' });
-        });
     });
 });